ManLoveRice/RaTSG/README.md

-# Temporal Sentence Grounding in Videos with Relevance Feedback
+# Temporal Sentence Grounding with Relevance Feedback in Videos
-This is implementation for the paper "Temporal Sentence Grounding in Videos with Relevance Feedback"
+This is implementation for the paper "Temporal Sentence Grounding with Relevance Feedback in Videos"
 ![overview](/figures/overview.jpg)